-Mr. Prebor joined Pine Island Capital Partners in 2019 and serves as an Associate.
-Previously, he served as an Asst.
-Vice President in the Private Equity Group at Bessemer Trust, a multifamily office.
-Prior to joining Bessemer, Tyler spent three years as an Investment Banking Analyst & Associate in the Consumer & Retail group at RBC Capital Markets, where he focused on a variety of M&A advisory and capital raising assignments.
+Mr. Prebor joined Pine Island Capital Partners in 2019 and serves as a Senior Associate.
+Previously, he served as an Assistant Vice President in the Private Equity Group at Bessemer Trust, a multifamily office.
+Prior to joining Bessemer, Tyler spent three years as an Investment Banking Analyst and Associate in the Consumer and Retail group at RBC Capital Markets, where he focused on a variety of M&A advisory and capital raising assignments.

 Mr. Prebor graduated magna cum laude with a Bachelor of Science in Finance and a Master of Science in Finance from the University of Florida.

 Charles Bridge has 30 years of broad experience and knowledge in finance, private equity, fund administration, and compliance, having served in executive positions for venture capital and private equity partnerships, fund of funds, and operating companies.